sicajc/VLSI_DSP_Notes_HW_Project/notes/Parrallel_Pipeline_TransposeForm.md

 # Relieving it by using Hybrid form
 1. Inputs can have less fan out, at the same time critical path is not that large.
-2. Ways is by distributing the sum and multiplication and D_ffs into the upper portion of circuit and to the lower bottom of the circuit, instead of putting them all into the upper portion of the circuit.
+2. Ways is by distributing the sum and multiplications and D_ffs into the upper portion of circuit and to the lower bottom of the circuit, instead of putting them all into the upper portion of the circuit.
 This is the architecture that is used in very high speed digital filter.
+This can be achieved by retiming and pipelining.
-3. Fan out problem wants to be prevented!Otherwise, speed goes down.
+3. Fan out problem wants to be prevented!
+Otherwise, speed goes down.
+Area goes up!

 # Interleaving transformations circuit
 1. Using same datapath to interleave multiple computations.